 Baths

 Sponge baths should be given as needed every one to two days until the cord has dried and fallen off.
 Use only water for the first few days and then substitute a mild soap like Dove™.
-Room temperature should be above 68 degrees.
-Dry the skin by patting with a towel.
-Do not use any oil, powder or lotion.
+The room temperature should be above 68 degrees.
+Dry the skin by patting it with a towel.
+Do not use any oil, powder, or lotion.
 This will slow the natural shedding of older skin that occurs for the first several weeks.
 Your baby was suspended in amniotic fluid for nine months and has to shed multiple layers of skin that were in contact with the fluid inside the uterus.

 Cleanse the base of the navel with a cotton ball dipped in rubbing alcohol each time you change the diaper, until it has dried and fallen off.
 Apply enough pressure to the skin around the cord to view the base below the drying tip of the cord.
-Disposible pads and Q-trips will not contain enough alcohol so avoid these.
+Disposable pads and Q-trips will not contain enough alcohol so avoid these.
 No binders or pads are necessary.
 Some bleeding normally occurs as the cord detaches from the navel.
 It might take a couple of weeks or more to fall off.

 Contact me if there is a large amount of bleeding.